shayan-tej/Busify/README.md

 - **Backend**: Java and Kotlin for app logic.
 - **Database**: Firebase Realtime Database and Firestore for real-time data storage.
 - **Payment Integration**: Razorpay for dummy payment processing.
+- **Ticket Printing**: Thermer for printing the ticket through intent.

 ## Screenshots